Official High School Transcripts:

 Denver, CO 80217-3364

-You will be notified in writing of the results of the appeal.
-Should your appeal be denied, you may request in writing the appeal be submitted for review to the Dean of Students.
-In this event, the Special Admissions Committee will inform the Dean of Students and will provide the Dean with your application file, including information relevant to the Special Admissions Committee’s decision and your initial appeal.
-You will be notified in writing of the results of the Dean of Students’ final admission decision.
+Applicants are notified in writing of the results of the appeal.
+Should the appeal be denied, applicants may request in writing the appeal be submitted for review to the Dean of Students.
+In this event, the Special Admissions Committee will inform the Dean of Students and will provide the Dean with the application file, including information relevant to the Special Admissions Committee’s decision and the initial appeal.
+Applicants are notified in writing of the results of the Dean of Students’ final admission decision.

 - Arapahoe Community College (ACC)